 It is the only way that you can attract your true viewers and sustain them.

 2. Telling your personality instaed of showing it

 Mistake: You think people care about you as a writer?

-4. Use a specific post type, create an outline, and use headers.
+4. Not Using a specific post type, creating an outline, and using headers.

-Sometimes when I get a great idea, I’m excited to blog about, it’s really tempting to just sit down and let it flow out of me.
+Among the many blogging mistakes newbies make.
+Sometimes when I get a great idea, I’m excited to blog about it, it’s really tempting to just sit down and let it flow out of me.
 But what I get is usually a sub-par blog post.

 Why?
 The stream-of-consciousness style of writing isn’t really a good style for blog posts.
-Most people are going to scan your blog posts, not read them, so it needs to be organised.
+Most people are going to scan your blog posts, not read them, so it needs to be organized.